Kentik - Network Observability

 A network’s traffic patterns can offer invaluable insights.
 Network administrators can pinpoint bottlenecks, optimize data flow, and ensure that resources are allocated efficiently by understanding network topology, mapping, and visualization.
 Real-time network traffic analysis also aids in detecting unusual patterns, which could indicate security threats or system malfunctions.

-Monitoring network performance metrics is foundational.
-Key indicators such as latency, bandwidth, uptime, and error rates provide a comprehensive view of the network’s health.
+Monitoring key device health indicators such as latency, bandwidth, uptime, and error rates provide a comprehensive view of the network’s health.
 Network teams can continuously track these metrics to ensure performance standards are met and maintained.

 • Synthetic Monitoring: This method (also known as synthetic transaction monitoring) involves simulating user interactions with applications or services to measure performance.
 It’s beneficial for preemptively identifying issues before they affect end-users.